What is Acrylic Injection Molding?

 - Radii: Sharp corners concentrate stress and can cause cracking in acrylic parts.
 Use corner radii at 25–60% of wall thickness to minimize stress concentrations and improve material flow during acrylic injection molding.

 - Gate Placement: Strategic gate placement and runner design ensure smooth, uniform flow of molten acrylic, minimizing weld lines, air traps, and flow hesitation.
-Using larger gates for thicker parts to ensure even filling.
+Use larger gates for thicker parts to ensure even filling.

 - Post-Molding Considerations: Due to acrylic’s susceptibility to stress cracking, parts often require annealing after molding to relieve internal stresses.
 Surface finishing techniques such as polishing or coating can enhance scratch resistance and optical quality.